The string of pearls and the string of tears are beautiful succulent plants that look quite similar.

 3. Soil Requirements

-You can also prevent problems like waterlogged soil and root rot by using the proper type of soil.
+Using the proper type of soil can also prevent problems like waterlogged soil and root rot.

-Soil that is well-draining and porous is ideal for growing succulents like the string of pearls and string of tears.
+Soil that is well-draining and porous is ideal for growing succulents like the string of pearls and tears.

 Succulent plants need light and airy soil that has low water retention capacity.

 Both of these plants love soil that has a neutral pH value.
-However, the string of pearl can do well in slightly acidic soil with a pH value around 6.5-7.5.
+However, the string of pearls can do well in slightly acidic soil with a pH value of around 6.5-7.5.